Medically reviewed by Drugs.com. Last updated on Jun 15, 2023.

 - An unsafe heartbeat that is not normal (long QT on ECG) has happened with this medicine (chlorpromazine tablets).
 Sudden deaths have rarely happened in people taking this medicine (chlorpromazine tablets).
 Talk with the doctor.

 - This medicine may cause the results of some pregnancy tests to be wrong.
 Talk with the doctor.

 - If you are 65 or older, use this medicine (chlorpromazine tablets) with care.
 You could have more side effects.

-- Taking this medicine (chlorpromazine tablets) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking this medicine (chlorpromazine tablets) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.